Astronomical Image Processing System

 basis and fail to read the e-mails we attempt to send them

 asking for things to be corrected.
-It helps if you notify us to
+Please subscribe yourself to

 That's it.
 Given halfway reasonable network connectivity, you should be